invoiceninja/invoiceninja/tests/artifacts/france_e_reporting/storecove_format/README.md

 XML must then pass the pinned AIFE rules and scenario-value comparison.
 Never send synthetic or test data through the live PDP/PPF path.

-Production sending is fail-closed.
-A variant may be broadly enabled only after that evidence is complete by adding its value to the comma-separated `FRANCE_REPORTING_STORECOVE_QUALIFIED_VARIANTS` setting.
+Production activation still requires that evidence.
 If vendor-produced XML is unavailable and a real-data canary is required, operations must first ensure that France reporting is enabled only for the specifically authorized canary company.
-Supported values are `transaction_in`, `payment_in`, and `payment_re`;
-the default is empty.